sebamci/ball-on-beam-docs/docs/D_Course_tasks/09_control_panel.md

 > Each press advances to the next mode (e.g. Simulink → Manual → Softpot → Simulink …)

 ---

+## 4. Deploy and Test

+- Deploy the model using `Monitor & Tune`.
+- Press the pushbutton to cycle through the modes and observe the LED feedback:
+    - **Red**: Simulink Mode (PID control)
+    - **Green**: Rotary Knob Mode (manual control)
+    - **Blue**: Control SoftPot Mode (dynamic setpoint)
+- In addition, the NeoPixel LED should light up in the corresponding area and color of the selected mode.

 ## 5. Summary